 Licence conditions to be imposed Licence condition details Retail closure period Section 11A of the Liquor Act 2007 applies to this licence.
 Liquor must not be sold by retail on the licensed premises for a continuous period of 6 hours between 04:00 AM and 10:00 AM during each consecutive period of 24 hours.
-The licensee must comply with this 6-hour closure period along with any other limits specified in the trading hours for this licence Restricted trading & Retail sales NYE (std) Good Friday Not permitted December 24th Normal trading Monday to Saturday, 8:00AM to 12:00 midnight on a Sunday Christmas Day Not permitted December 31st Normal trading Monday to Saturday, 10:00AM to12:00 midnight on a Sunday No walk-up sales The licensee must ensure that the sale of liquor is limited to taking orders over the telephone or by facsimile or mail order, or through an Internet site No tastings The licensee must ensure that no tastings are conducted on the premises.
+The licensee must comply with this 6-hour closure period along with any other limits specified in the trading hours for this licence Restricted trading & NYE (std) Retail sales Good Friday Not permitted December 24th Normal trading Monday to Saturday, 8:00AM to 12:00 midnight on a Sunday Christmas Day Not permitted December 31st Normal trading Monday to Saturday, 10:00AM to12:00 midnight on a Sunday No walk-up sales The licensee must ensure that the sale of liquor is limited to taking orders over the telephone or by facsimile or mail order, or through an Internet site No tastings The licensee must ensure that no tastings are conducted on the premises.
 No advertising No advertising or promotional material relating to liquor is to be displayed outside the premises.
-No liquor storage (exempt if council approval is in place) No liquor products f stored at the license or sale under this licence are to be delivered or ed premises.
-Plan of management condition The premises is to be operated at all times in accordance with the Plan of Management dated March 2023 as may be varied from time to time after consultation with NSW Police.
+No liquor storage No liquor products for sale under this licence are to be delivered or stored at the licensed premises.
+Plan of management condition The premises is to be operated at all times in accordance with the Plan of Management dated September 2023 as may be varied from time to time after consultation with NSW Police.
 A copy of the Plan of Management is to be kept on the premises and made available for inspection on the request of a police officer, council officer, Liquor & Gaming NSW inspector, or any other person authorised by the Independent Liquor and Gaming Authority.
-Alcohol is not permitted to be delivered to a customer (other than a person authorised to sell liquor) on the same business day as the order is placed.
-No same day delivery
+No same day delivery Alcohol is not permitted to be delivered to a customer (other than a person authorised to sell liquor) on the same business day as the order is placed.